Keita18/amazon-kdd-cup-2024-starter-kit/docs/hardware-and-system-config.md

 Besides, the following restrictions will also be imposed:

-- Network connection will be disabled (except for HuggingFace to download open-source checkpoints).
+- Network connection will be disabled.
 - Each submission will be assigned a certain amount of time to run.
 Submissions that exceed the time limits will be killed and will not be evaluated.
 The tentative time limit is set as follows **[TO BE TESTED WITH AICROWD SUBMISSION SYSTEM]**.

 | Phase  | Track 1 | Track 2 | Track 3 | Track 4 | Track 5 |
 | ------ | ------- | ------- | ------- | ------- | ------- |
 | **Phase 1**| 140 minutes | 40 minutes | 60 minutes | 60 minutes | 5 hours |

-- Each team will be able to make up to **4 submissions per week**, with a maximum of **2 Track 5 all-around submissions** **[TO BE TESTED WITH AICROWD SUBMISSION SYSTEM]**.
+- Each team will be able to make up to **2 submissions per week** per track for Tracks 1-4, and **1 submission per week** for track 5 all-around.

 Based on the hardware and system configuration, we recommend participants to begin with 7B models.
 According to our experiments, 7B models like Vicuna-7B and Mistral can perform inference smoothly on 2 NVIDIA T4 GPUs, while 13B models will result in OOM.